Consent

 • Silence or lack of resistance does not demonstrate consent.

-• A person who is incapacitated by alcohol or drug use, or for any other reason, cannot consent.
+• A person who is asleep or is incapacitated in any way, including when they are under the influence of alcohol or other substances, cannot consent.

 How do I know if someone is incapacitated and cannot consent?